Permafrost/Tundra/README.md

 ### tundra.object:listify

-Converts the value identified by the given key to a new list of type `Object[]`, containing the original value as its single item, unless the original value is already list in which it remains unmodified.
+Converts the value or values identified by the given key to a new list containing the original value or values as its items, unless the original value is already a list in which case it remains unmodified.

 #### Inputs:

 * `$key` is a simple or fully-qualified (such as `a/b/c[0]/d`) key identifying the value to be converted to a list.
-* `$scope` is an optional IData document that, if specified, is used to resolve the given $key against.
+* `$scope` is an optional `IData` document that, if specified, is used to resolve the given `$key` against.
 If not specified, `$key` is resolved against the pipeline.

 #### Outputs:

-* `$scope` is returned if an input $scope was provide, where the value identified by `$key` within it has been converted to a list.
+* `$scope` is returned if an input `$scope` was provided, where the value identified by `$key` within it has been converted to a list.
 If no input `$scope` was specified, the value identified by `$key` in the pipeline is instead converted to a list.
 If `$key` does not identify